snaptest-io/nightwatch-harness/README.md

     `tests/newuser/registerandonboard.js`
     `tests/returninguser/changepassword.js`

-    For further abstraction, you can add a `scripts` entry in the package.json, create a separate nightwatch.js/on config that points to different folder than `test/`.
+    For further abstraction, you can add a `scripts` entry in the package.json, create a separate nightwatch.js/on config that points to a different folder than `test/`.

 *Example: Setting up seperate test jobs between development and production:*